yury-lysogorskiy/lammps/doc/src/compute_msd.rst

 The displacement of an atom is from its reference position.
 This is normally the original position at the time the compute command was issued, unless the *average* keyword is set to *yes*\ .
-The value of the displacement will be
-0.0 for atoms not in the specified compute group.

 If the *com* option is set to *yes* then the effect of any drift in the center-of-mass of the group of atoms is subtracted out before the